Tank Girl (film): Effects

 In the comics, the Rippers are considerably more kangaroo-like.
 However, Talalay wanted real actors rather than stuntmen in suits playing the roles.
 She asked Hewlett to redesign the Rippers to make them more human, allowing them to have the actual actors' facial expressions.
 Requests were sent out to "all the major make-up and effects people", including Stan Winston, whose prior work included the Terminator films, Aliens and Jurassic Park.
 Talalay said that while she considered Winston to be the best, she did not expect to hear back from him.
 When she did, she still did not think that she would be able to afford his studio on her budget.
 A meeting was arranged and Winston insisted on being given the project, saying the Rippers would be: "the best characters we've had the opportunity to do."
 Winston's studio cut their usual prices in half to meet the film's budget.
 Eight Rippers were featured in the film: half were given principal roles, the others were mainly in the background.
 Each Ripper had articulated ears and tails which were activated by remote control, and the background Rippers also had mechanical snouts which could be activated either by remote control or by the movement of the actors' mouths.
 Each Ripper's make-up took about four hours to apply.
 Three technicians from Winston's studio were required to work on each Ripper's articulations during filming; no puppets or digital effects were used for the Rippers.

-The tank used in the film is a modified M5A1 Stuart.
+The main tank used in the film is a modified M5A1 Stuart.
 It was purchased from the government of Peru about 12 years prior to filming and had already been used in several films.
 Among numerous modifications made for Tank Girl, the tank's 37 mm antitank gun was covered with a modified flag pole to give the appearance of a 105 mm gun.
 An entire 1969 Cadillac Eldorado was added onto the tank, with the rear section welded at the back and the fender welded to the front.